 An interest in race and religion led me to sociology.
 My final two years of undergrad were almost exclusively dedicated to Sociology and Religious Studies courses.
 I then went to seminary where I focused on theology, philosophy, and ethics that critically engaged culture and society.
 Religion continues to play a highly influential role in society, but studies of religion need major innovation, which I seek to bring in my work.
 My paper, "Religion Imagined," investigates the implicit conceptual structures beneath American adults' conscious religious understandings.
 My paper, "Moral Religiosities," identifies how different moral orientations support different forms of religiosity among young adults.

-I also have a theoretical interest in culture and cognition, which influences all of my studies.
+I also have a theoretical interest in culture, cognition, and emotion, which influences all of my studies.
 My Master’s thesis drew on the cognitive sciences to theorize the influence of “image schemas” in implicitly structuring cultural understandings.
-I have a working paper that theorizes various ontological levels of cultural knowledge and how they aggregate to form complex cultural structures.
+My working paper, "Culture Beneath Discourse," theorizes various emergent levels of cultural knowledge and how they form more complex cultural structures.
 My book, Religious Parenting, advances a “cultural models” approach for theorizing how culture works.
-In my dissertation, I am also examining the relationships of reflexivity and habitus, motivation and justification, and interview and survey data.
+My dissertation projects highlight the various ways emotional development influences ideological views.